Check if you can get JSA

 You might be able to get Jobseeker’s Allowance (JSA) while you look for a full-time job.
 You can get it while you’re out of work, or if you’re working less than 16 hours a week.

-You can usually claim either type of JSA if you’re under State Pension age and are:
+You can claim JSA if you're 18 or over and under State Pension age and are:

-- not working full-time (less than 16 hours a week)
+- working less than 16 hours a week

 - actively looking for full-time work